Switch Up Your Manicure for Spring with This Nail Shape GuideMarch 01, 2021

 Oval nails are very similar to the shape of almond nails, but the tip is softer and more rounded out.
 Sorry, nail biters — oval and almond shapes work best with longer nails.

 Stiletto nails are all about the drama.
 The stiletto nail look starts off with a wide base, similar to the almond shape.
 However, the stiletto has a spikier point.
 Try this if you have a short nail bed because the pointy tip adds length.

-This shape is similar to the stiletto but with a squared off tip that makes it look like a coffin.You can pull of the coffin look off with a natural nail, but it will hold up a lot better with false nails.
+The coffin nail shape is similar to the stiletto but has a long, squared-off tip that makes it look like a coffin.You can pull the look off with a natural nail, but it will hold up a lot better with acrylic nails or extensions.